Eastern Switzerland

 Eastern Switzerland is also defined as one of the NUTS-2 regions of Switzerland.
-In this case, it includes the cantons of Appenzell Ausserrhoden, Appenzell Innerrhoden, Glarus, Graubünden, Schaffhausen, St. Gallen, and Thurgau.
+In this case, it includes the cantons of Appenzell Ausserrhoden, Appenzell Innerrhoden, Glarus, Grisons, Schaffhausen, St. Gallen, and Thurgau.

+The region is mostly mountainous, overlapping with the Alps (Appenzell Alps, Glarus Alps) and Table Jura (Randen).
+It also includes the eastern part of the Swiss Plateau.
+It borders Lake Constance and includes Lake Walen.

+Regional rail transport in Eastern Switzerland is for the most part covered by the St. Gallen S-Bahn, with some regions being covered by the S-Bahn networks of Chur, Schaffhausen and Zurich.